-Our staff will work collaboratively with you to create a positive experience for you, your members and CHRISTUS Health Plan.
+Our staff will work collaboratively with you to create a positive experience for you, your members, and CHRISTUS Health Plan.
 Any time you have a question, please feel free to call your local Provider Engagement Specialist or your Medical Director.

 Members of CHRISTUS Health Plan receive services as part of health care benefits managed by their Primary Care Provider (PCP).
 Benefits are available only through the exclusive use of participating providers, hospitals, medical centers, pharmacies, home health agencies, and other health care providers.
 No benefits are provided for use of nonparticipating providers (except in the case of emergencies, and when authorized in advance for services not available from participating providers).
-A list of participating providers is available on the Plan's website at ChristusHealthPlan.org.
+A list of participating providers is available on the Plan's website at CHRISTUS Health Plan - CHRISTUS Health Plan.

 This provider manual furnishes participating providers and their office staff with valuable information concerning CHRISTUS Health Plan policies and procedures, claim submission, adjudication requirements, and guidelines used to administer CHRISTUS Health Plan.
-This manual replaces and supersedes any and all other previous versions and is available at ChristusHealthPlan.org.
+This manual replaces and supersedes any and all other previous versions and is available at CHRISTUS Health Plan - CHRISTUS Health Plan.